-A Little History About Birla Mandir Jaipur
+History of Birla Mandir in Jaipur

 The Birla Mandir Jaipur Rajasthan, also known as the Birla Temple in Jaipur, was built by the famous Birla family.
 You might know them as one of India’s biggest industrial families, but they’ve also contributed a lot to temples and educational institutions across the country.
-The Jaipur temple’s construction started in 1977 and was completed in 1988.

 What’s interesting is the story behind the land.
 The Maharaja of Jaipur reportedly sold it to the Birlas for a symbolic one rupee.
 Today, the temple stands proudly, overlooking the city, symbolizing peace and devotion.